aadityat23/finverify-llm/README.md

                          + correction log + trust
 ```

 This is the core v1 verification pipeline.
-The backend additionally includes the Financial Constraint Graph, SEC EDGAR and earnings-transcript ingestion, and a retrieval (RAG) layer — see Repository Structure below.
+The backend additionally includes the Financial Constraint Graph, SEC EDGAR and earnings-transcript ingestion, and a retrieval (RAG) layer — see [Repository structure](#repository-structure) below.

 ## Repository structure